 - P3O information flows

 - Risks to implementing a P3O

-The P3O Foundation examination will be taken on the afternoon of day three of the course.
-The exam is a multiple choice exam consisting of 75 questions that must be answered in 1 hour.
+The Foundation exam is a multiple choice exam consisting of 75 questions that must be answered in 1 hour.
 To be successful in this exam the delegate must correctly answer 35 or more questions.
-Delegates will be informed of their indicative result before they leave the course.

-The P3O Practitioner examination will be taken on the afternoon of day five of the course.
-The exam is a multiple choice exam consisting of 80 marks (4 questions with 20 marks per question) that must be answered in 2 ½ hours.
+The Practitioner exam is a multiple choice exam consisting of 80 marks (4 questions with 20 marks per question) that must be answered in 2 ½ hours.
 To be successful in this exam the delegate must get 40 or more marks.
 The exam allows the use of the 2013 version of the P3O manual.
-Delegates will be informed of their result by the examining body, normally within four weeks of course completion.
+Learners will be informed of their result by the examining body, normally within four weeks of exam completion.